sugirthajoyce/Java-Assignments/README.md

 # Java-Assignments
-Java Backend Developer Assignment
+Java Assignments

-This repository contains solutions for backend development assignments using Java and Spring Boot.
+This repository contains solutions for small assignments using Java and Spring Boot.

 Assignments